 This reinterpretation of the history of modern Spain from the Enlightenment to the threshold of the twenty-first century explains the surprising changes that took Spain from a backward and impoverished nation, with decades of stagnation, civil disorder, and military rule, to one of the ten most developed economies in the world.
-The culmination of twenty years’ work by the dean of economic history in Spain, the book reveals views and approaches little explored until now.

 In his study of Brandenburg, Germany, Timothy Vogt directly challenges both the "antifascist" paradigm employed by East German historians and the "sovietization" interpretive model that has dominated western studies.
 He argues that Soviet denazification was neither an effective purge of society nor part of a methodical "sovietization" of the eastern zone.
 Instead, in a detailed study, denazification is pictured as a failure, which fell short of its goals and was eventually abandoned by the frustrated Soviet and German leadership.

 This book completes the grim picture of slavery by showing us the origins, nature, and extent of slave patrols in Virginia and the Carolinas from the late 17th century through the end of the Civil War.
 Here we see how the patrols, formed by county courts and state militias, were the closest enforcers of codes governing slaves throughout the South.